TLV's annual international price comparison of pharmaceuticals

 About the report

-The analysis is based on national list prices at AIP (pharmacy purchase price) level.
+The analysis is based on national list prices at AIP level (pharmacy purchase price).

-The analysis compares the price levels of pharmaceuticals used in Swedish outpatient care with 19 other European countries: Belgium, Denmark, Finland, France, Greece, Ireland, Italy, the Netherlands, Norway, Poland, Portugal, Switzerland, Slovakia, Spain, Great Britain, the Czech Republic, Germany, Hungary and Austria.
+The analysis compares the price of medicine used in Swedish outpatient care to that of 19 other European countries: Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, the Netherlands, Norway, Poland, Portugal, Switzerland, Slovakia, and Spain.

-The pharmaceuticals have been divided into segments based on the prerequisite for competition in Sweden; pharmaceuticals not exposed to competition and those exposed to competition, which includes all pharmaceuticals included as substitutes for the product-of-the-month in March 2016.
-Pharmaceutical data have been grouped according to substance, dosage form and strength.
+Pharmaceuticals have been divided into segments based on the prerequisite for competition in Sweden; pharmaceuticals not exposed to competition and those exposed to competition, which includes all pharmaceuticals included as substitutes for the ‘product-of-the-month’ in March 2017.
+In terms of volume, the two segments constitute approximately half of the market each.
+In terms om value, the segment pharmaceuticals not exposed to competition is significantly greater.
+Pharmaceutical data has been grouped by substance, dosage form and strength.